Shunseii/bahar/apps/api/README.md

 Run the dev servers `turbo dev`.

 Whenever you update the table in sqlite, run `pnpm run --filter api drizzle:gen` to generate the migration files.

-Then run the migrations.
+Whenever you add any plugins that modify the auth tables (or if a better auth update adds new tables/columns), run `pnpm run --filter api auth:gen` to generate the migration files.